Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Introduction

 Despite the continuing improvement of such experimental demonstrations, there is an outstanding question as to how the fidelity of the prepared quantum state compares to the idealized pure state representation of the sought electronic ground state.
 All demonstrations to date are well within the range of conventional computation yet the leading observable for comparison is the energy estimate and not the state.
 By construction, the applied ansatz circuit has a best approximation to the true ground state of the given Hamiltonian operator, but the accuracy with which this state is found is not the leading metric for experimental validation.
 This is due primarily to the complexity of estimating the prepared state, which requires tomographic techniques for reconstructing the quantum state \cite{PhysRevA.100.010302,PhysRevResearch.2.023048}.

 Previously, Claudino et al.~investigated the fidelity of several variational methods in approximating the ground state of few-electron molecular models \cite{claudino2020benchmarking}.
 Those results show that VQE methods with sophisticated ansatz circuits could approximate the ground electronic state with very high fidelity in the absence of circuit noise, depending on the ansatz and method of parameter selection.
-However, implementations on NISQ devices are prone to noise that leads to errors in state preparation, and there is an outstanding need to assess how noise influence circuit accuracy.
+However, implementations on NISQ devices are prone to noise that leads to errors in state preparation, and there is an outstanding need to assess how noise influences circuit accuracy.
 The effects of noise and errors invalidate the pure-state representation used to motivate VQE methods and lead to significant sources of uncertainty in the prepared state.

 Here we examine the accuracy and precision of the ansatz in several VQE methods by using numerical simulations of the noisy quantum circuits.
-This includes the nominal form of VQE with a one- and two-parameter ansatz circuits derived from unitary coupled cluster (UCC) theory as well as the more sophisticated ADAPT-VQE method using the singlet-adapted UCC operator pool.
-We investigate variations in parameter optimization due to noisy gate operations, testing both COBYLA and BFGS, and in all cases we consider the influence of gate noise on the estimated energy and prepared state fidelity.
-As a test case, we simulate VQE calculations of the expected ground state and energy for Sodium Hydride (NaH) and we compare with conventional electronic structure calculations.
+This includes the nominal form of VQE with one- and two-parameter ansatz circuits derived from unitary coupled cluster (UCC) theory as well as the more sophisticated ADAPT-VQE.
+In both instances, the ansatz is inspired by how coupled cluster theory approximates the ground state based on a basis of singly and doubly excited determinants (UCCSD) as well as a basis of singlet adapted configurations (singlet-adapted UCCSD).
+We investigate variations in parameter optimization due to noisy gate operations, testing the COBYLA\cite{cobyla} (derivative-free) and BFGS\cite{lbfgs, lbfgs2} (gradient-based) optimizers, and in all cases we consider the influence of gate noise on the estimated energy and prepared state fidelity.
+As a test case, we simulate VQE calculations of the expected ground state and energy for sodium hydride (NaH) and we compare with conventional electronic structure calculations.

-The remainder of the presentation is organized as follows: in Sec.~\ref{sec:methods}, we present the background on the theory and methods for the VQE methods and ansatz circuits; in Sec.~\ref{sec:results}, we present results from numerical simulations of the noisy ansatz circuits and we make comparisons with conventional solutions in terms of energy and state fidelity; and in Sec.~\ref{sec:conc}, we discuss conclusions from our analysis.
+The remainder of the presentation is organized as follows: in Sec.~\ref{sec:methods}, we present the background on the theory for the VQE methods and ansatz circuits; in Sec.~\ref{sec:Numerical Methods} we present the methods in which we conducted the noisy and noiseless numerical simulations; in Sec.~\ref{sec:results}, we present results from numerical simulations of the noisy ansatz circuits and we make comparisons with conventional solutions in terms of energy and state fidelity; and in Sec.~\ref{sec:conc}, we discuss conclusions from our analysis.